The handgun safe, or "lock box"

 defective and CA DOJ approved

-Following completion of the required examinations, the lab submits test results to California’s DOJ, which performs no additional testing.
+Following these examinations, the lab submits test results to California’s DOJ, which performs no additional testing.
 Approved devices are then listed on California’s Roster of Approved Firearms Safety Devices, which includes gun cabinets, cabinet locks, lock boxes, padlocks, safes, trigger locks, and wall safes.
 Again, the diverse items on this list are all subject to the same tests designed for padlocks.

 Having gained DOJ approval for their products, U.S. importers are free to cite the approval in product advertising.
-Some companies even sport official-looking seals to draw attention to the DOJ approval, though California has no official seal to designate this.
+Some companies even sport official-looking seals of their own design to draw attention to the DOJ approval, though California has no official seal to designate this.
 The seals shown in the picture here were created by GunVault (top left), Homak (bottom), and Hornady (right).

-Since neither the FSD standards of Section 4094 or testing procedures of Section 4095 address the design or construction of lock boxes, the approval process outlined above is meaningless regarding lock boxes.
-The parts of a typical lock box—the container, the locking mechanism proper, its mechanical and electronic components, the processor controlling the mechanism, and the bypass lock—are never described in Chapter 6.
-Therefore no reason exists to include tests of these components.
-Whatever design weaknesses a lock box may have will go unnoticed unless one of the statutory gun lock tests accidentally reveals a problem.
+Since neither the FSD standards of Section 4094 or the testing procedures of Section 4095 address the design or construction of lock boxes, the approval process outlined above is meaningless regarding lock boxes.
+The parts of a typical lock box—the container, the locking mechanism proper, its mechanical and electronic components, and the processor controlling the mechanism—are not described in Chapter 6.
+Therefore, no reason exists to include tests of these components.
+Whatever design weaknesses a lock box may have will go unnoticed unless one of the statutory gun-lock tests accidentally reveals a problem.

 Statutory oversights and loopholes